adoracles/OracleBestPractices/forUsers/FORUSERS.md

 # Best Practices for Oracle Users

 Oracles provide data on-chain.
 Different oracles accomplish this in different ways and your oracle design should be based on the needs of your application or protocol.
-However, the data definition, sources, aggreation, and how the oracle is implemented in your smart contracts can follow some best practices to ensure a secure oracle implementation.
+However, the data definition, sources, aggregation, and how the oracle is implemented in your smart contracts can follow some best practices to ensure a secure oracle implementation.

 ## Defining your data
 No matter which oracle you decide is best for your use case, you will have to provide a basic data specification so that the oracle provides the data your protocol requires.
 The main questions you have to answer are:  what do you need? from where? should it be aggregated?